damianoamatruda/masters-of-renaissance/deliverables/Communication protocol.md

 ```

 ## Errors
-Broken (unparsable) messages will be signaled with a `ErrProtocol` messsage containing information about the error itself:
+Broken (unparsable) messages are signaled with a `ErrProtocol` messsage containing information about the error itself:

 ```json
 {